10yard/dkcoach/readme.md

 ## What's next?

-Addition of barrel stage helper
+Addition of rivets stage helper
- - safe zones from wild barrels
- - wild barrel alert
- - probability of steering barrels down ladders %
- - hammer timer countdown

 ## Thanks to